Say goodbye to gas – or choose a hybrid for greater range

 Like all electric vehicles, BEVs can also recharge their batteries through regenerative braking.
 This means that instead of using the brakes, the electric motor(s) slow down the vehicle, capturing that energy and feeding it back into the battery.

 A plug-in hybrid vehicle (PHEV) runs mostly on batteries recharged by plugging into the power grid.
 But it also has a gas-powered internal combustion engine.
 This recharges the battery and/or replaces the electric motor when the battery is low and more power is required.

 PHEVs are often cheaper and cleaner to run than traditional hybrid vehicles (HEVs) because they can be recharged by the power grid.
 You'll still need to buy gas – but far less frequently.

-Hybrid vehicles (HEVs) were made popular by the second generation Toyota Prius around 15 years ago.
+Hybrid vehicles (HEVs) were made popular by the second generation Toyota Prius.
 They have two complementary drive systems that run simultaneously: a gas-powered engine and fuel tank, along with an electric motor and a battery.
 But don't confuse HEVs with PHEVs: HEVs are not plug-ins, as they can't be recharged from the power grid.

 A fuel-cell electric vehicle uses on-board fuel cells to generate electricity from hydrogen and oxygen and power an electric motor.
 A fuel-cell vehicle only takes a few minutes to refuel, has a range of about 600 km, and emits only water from its exhaust.

 It's important to consider that there are a limited number of public hydrogen refuelling stations B.C. currently, with more under construction.